Mathematical Framework for Online Social Media Auditing: Introduction

-Similarly to majority of the papers mentioned above, we focus on the case where $d=\ell_{\infty}$, with the understanding that other metrics can be analyzed.
-We propose an algorithm which solves \textbf{Problem 4}, along with sample and complexity guarantees.
+In addition to formulating a mathematical model for social media auditing, our paper contributes to the study of the \emph{closeness testing problem}.
+The closeness testing problem have been extensively studied in the past few years (see, e.g., \cite{daskalakis2018distribution,batu2013testing,chan2014optimal,acharya2015optimal}), as well as its extended version, the tolerant closeness testing problem (e.g., \cite{daskalakis2018distribution,canonne2021price}).
+The vanilla form of the later is as follows.
+We are given i.i.d. sample access to distributions $P$ and $Q$ over $[n]$, and bounds $\varepsilon_{2}>\varepsilon_{1} \geq 0$, and $\delta>0$.
+The task is to distinguish with probability of at least $1-\delta$ between $\|P-Q\|_{1} \leq \varepsilon_{1}$ and $\|P-Q\|_{1} \geq \varepsilon_{2}$, whenever $P, Q$ satisfy one of these two inequalities.
+In our setting, samples (or, feeds) are assumed to be generated from a certain Markovian probabilistic model (rather than being i.i.d.).
+Testing Markov chains is a new and active area of research with a number of remarkable recent results, such as testing symmetric Markov chains \cite{daskalakis2018testing}, testing Ergodic Markov chains \cite{wolfer2019minimax,wolfer2020minimax} or testing irreducible Markov chains \cite{pmlr-v132-chan21a}.
+In this paper, we construct a method to solve a generalized form of the two problems above.
+Specifically, rather than a single pair of distributions, we are given samples from multiple pairs (see, \cite{ReutDana} for a related testing problem) of hidden irreducible Markov chains, and we need to decide whether the total sum of distances between these hidden pairs of chains is $\varepsilon_{1}$-close, or $\varepsilon_{2}$-far away.
+Similarly to majority of the papers mentioned above, we focus on the case where probabilistic distance measure is $\ell_{\infty}$, with the understanding that other metrics can be analyzed.
+We propose a testing algorithm to the problem above, along with sample and complexity guarantees.
 It turns out that a major part of the analysis of our algorithm is related to the study of the covering time of random walks on undirected graphs \cite{pmlr-v132-chan21a}.
 Specifically, we obtain an upper bound on the time it takes for multiple parallel random walks to cover each state a given number of times.
 Our analysis might be of independent interest.

-\subsubsection{Notations}
+\subsection{Notations}

 For a positive integer $m$, we denote $[m] \equiv\{1,2, \ldots, m\}$.
 The underlying space in the paper is $\mathbb{R}^{n}$, i.e., the space of all real-valued $n$ length column vectors endowed with the dot product $\langle\mathbf{x}, \mathbf{y}\rangle=\mathbf{x}^{T} \mathbf{y}$.
 For $p \geq 1$, The $\ell_{p}$-norm of a vector $\mathbf{x} \in \mathbb{R}^{n}$ is given by $\|\mathbf{x}\|_{p} \equiv \sqrt[p]{\sum_{i=1}\left|x_{i}\right|^{p}}$.
 The $\ell_{\infty}$-norm of a vector $\mathbf{x} \in \mathbb{R}^{n}$ is $\|\mathbf{x}\|_{\infty}=\max _{i=1,2, \ldots, n}\left|x_{i}\right|$.
 The $p$-norm of matrix $\bA$ induced by vector $p$-norms is defined by $\|\bA\|_{p}=\sup _{x \neq 0} \frac{\|\bA x\|_{p}}{\|x\|_{p}}$.
 In the special cases of $p=1, \infty$, the induced matrix norms can be computed or estimated by $\|\bA\|_{1}=\max _{1 \leq j \leq n} \sum_{i=1}^{m}\left|a_{i j}\right|$, which is simply the maximum absolute column sum of the matrix; $\|\bA\|_{\infty}=\max _{1 \leq i \leq m}\sum_{j=1}^{n}\left|a_{i j}\right|$, which is simply the maximum absolute row sum of the matrix. $\mathbf{e}$ is used to denote the vector of all ones and $\mathbf{0}$ is the vector of all zeros.
 We denote by $\left|S\right|$ the number of element in the set $S$.
 The function $a:\left(\N\times\N\right)\rightarrow\{\{\N\},\{\N\}\}$ takes a pair of elements and return set containing those two element.
 The function $a_f:\left(\N\times\N\right)\rightarrow\{\N\}$ takes a pair of elements and return the first element in the pair (first coordinate).
 Similarly, the function $a_s:\left(\N\times\N\right)\rightarrow\{\N\}$ takes a pair of elements and return the second element in the pair (first coordinate).
 Finally, we let $\Delta^{n}$ be the $n$-dimensional probability simplex.